-The Unhealthiest Eating Habits During the Pandemic
+The Unhealthiest Eating Habits For Your Immune System

 Forgetting the fresh fruits and vegetables.

 Trips to the grocery store might be happening less often, but you should still want to grab some fresh produce if you can.
-Don't be fearful of eating fruits and veggies during this time, either.

 "Although canned and frozen fruits and vegetables are absolutely healthy, many people have been afraid to eat fresh produce.
 With 1 in 10 Americans not meeting the recommended daily amount of produce, all forms should be consumed.
 COVID-19 is not a foodborne illness and there are no cases that have been transmitted through food," says Toby Amidor, MS, RD, CDN, FAND award-winning nutrition expert and Wall Street Journal best-selling cookbook author of The Create-Your-Plate Diabetes Cookbook.